reinanan/reinanan/README.md

 # Rens INFO <𝟑 .ᐟ
-tips are appreciated since im new to this okay wow
+tipsare appreciated since im new to this okay wow
  ### i know im social and stuff but ummmm try not to form big groups around me thanks wow okay im serious
-## hellooo im ren this is stuff about me okay thanks
+## hellooo im ren this is stuff about me ok thanks
 credits to the amazing : mliozvueki
 ## Caution .ᐟ
  ### I make fat jokes and i criticise as a joke